bloominstituteoftechnology/ios-recipes/README.md

 ## Instructions

-Please fork and clone this repository.
-This repository has a starter project with the model and a network client already created for you.

 ### Part 1 - Storyboard Layout

 1. Using either the `UIViewController` scene provided in the Main.storyboard, or a new one if you already deleted it: